-220 The LIA maximum extents were mapped based on previous mappings by Groß (1987) and 221 Patzelt (1973), which were adapted to fit the moraine positions reorded in modern LiDAR DEMs and orthophotos.
-Groß and Patzelt mapped the LIA extents of 85% of the Austrian 222 glaciers based on field surveys and the maps and orthophotos of the 1969 glacier inventory.
-223 224 Their analogue glacier margin maps had been stored for several decades and suffered some distortion of the paper, so that the digitalization could not reproduce the position of the 225 226 moraines according to the LiDAR DEMs.
-Therefore we decided to remap the LIA glacier 227 areas, basically following the interpretation of Groß and Patzelt, but remaining consistent with 228 the digital data.
-Figure 7 shows the hillshades of the tongues of Gaißbergferner with pronounced LIA, 1920 and 1980 moraines, which are ice cored on the orographic left side.
-229

-The basic delineation of Groß (1987) was adapted to fit the LIA moraine in the LiDARhillshade (Figure 8).
+mapped the LIA extents of 85% of the Austrian glaciers based on field surveys and the maps and orthophotos of the 1969 glacier inventory.
+Their analogue glacier margin maps had been stored for several decades and suffered some distortion of the paper, so that the digitalization could not reproduce the position of the moraines according to the lidar DEMs.
+Therefore we decided to remap the LIA glacier areas, basically following the interpretation of Groß (1987) and Patzelt (1973), but remaining consistent with the digital data.
+Figure 7 shows the hillshades of the tongues of Gaißbergferner with pronounced LIA, 1920 and 1980 moraines, which are ice-cored in the orographic left side.
+The basic delineation of Groß (1987) was adapted to fit the LIA moraine in the lidar hillshade (Fig. 8).

 Nevertheless, some smaller glaciers, which disappeared by 1969, might be missing in the LIA inventory.
-Groß (1987) accounted for these lost glaciers by adding 6.5% to the LIA area, estimated from a comparison of historical maps and images as well as moraines.
+Groß (1987) accounted for these lost glaciers by adding 6.5 % to the LIA area, estimated from a comparison of historical maps and images as well as moraines.
 We decided to include this consideration in the discussion on uncertainties, although we think that this estimate is based on the best available evidence.

-- 237 - 238 4 Results
+4 Results

-239 4.1 Total glacier area
+4.1 Total glacier area

-Austrian glaciers cover 941.1 km (100%) in GI LIA, 564.9 km (60%) in GI 1, 471.7 km (50%) in GI2 and 415.1 km (44%) in GI 3 (Table 2).
-The GI LIA was not corrected for glaciers which completely disappeared before GI 1, so that the area in this study is 4.4 km smaller than the 945.5 km found by Groß (1987).
-Only four glaciers have wasted down completely between GI 2 and GI 3.Shape files of GI 3 can be downloaded via the Pangaea data base (Fischer et al., submitted).
+Austrian glaciers cover 941.1 km^2 (100%) in GI LIA, 564.9 km2 (60%) in GI 1, 471.7 km2 (50%) in GI 2 and 415.1 km2 (44%) in GI 3 (Table 2).
+GI LIA was not corrected for glaciers which completely disappeared before GI 1, so that the area in this study is 4.4 km2 smaller than the 945.5 km2 found by Groß (1987).
+Only four glaciers have wasted down completely between GI 2 and GI 3.
+Shape files of GI 3 can be downloaded via the Pangaea database (Fischer et al., 2015).